Welcome to the Mississippi Writers Page Newsletter for

 a volatile mix of admiration, envy and loathing in the

 This session is devoted to a discussion of the complicated relationship between Faulkner and Hemingway as contemporaries, and their subsequent cultural and critical trajectories as American writers.
-The session welcomes a variety of approaches and premises for comparing the two figures, focussed primarily on the complex relationship between personal and literary reputation.
+The session welcomes a variety of approaches and premises for comparing the two figures, focused primarily on the complex relationship between personal and literary reputation.

 Papers should offer a reasonable balance of biographical and textual analysis.
 Suggested subjects: the correspondence between the two men and their intermediaries; their critical estimations of each other and the degree to which these estimations reveal more about the estimator than the estimated; their inadvertent collaboration on To Have and Have Not; the different visions they offered on similar themes, such as hunting and war, and possible lines of influence; the relationship between personal celebrity and artistic achievement; the divergent critical responses to their work, before and after the Nobel Prizes; the degree to which our present sense of “American writer” was forged by the lives, careers and fiction of each.